 What is especially striking about this list is what has not been touched.
 Despite some general discomfort by several members over the course of TPP talks, several important chapters came through completely unscathed.
 For example, the e-commerce chapter was left intact.
-ISDS is still moving ahead.
+The investor-state dispute settlement (ISDS) provisions in the investment chapter are still included.
 The deeply controversial chapter on state-owned enterprises remains.
-The dispute settlement provisions are untouched.
+The overall government-to-government dispute settlement provisions are untouched.